priyanshu-gupta0503/30-days-JavaScript/README.md

 # use loop control statement ( break and continue) to control the flow of loops

-# Day 04 : Loop

-# understand and use for Loos to iternate over a sequence of numbers
-# utilize while loop for iteration based on a condition
-# apply do..while loop to ensute the loop body is execute at least once
-# Implement nested loops to sove more complex problem
-# use loop control statement ( break and continue) to control the flow of loops

 # Day 05 : Function

 # understand and define Function using Function declaration expression and arrow Function